xvik/gradle-github-info-plugin/README.md

 }
 ```

-So you can avoid these properties in `pluginBundle` configuration in your build file.
+So you can avoid these properties in `gradlePlugin` configuration in your build file.
 If you manually specify any of these
 values it will not be overridden.

 ### Might also like